HFCProgramming/game-project/README.md

 # Tic-Tac-Toe Game
-In this project, a tic-tac-toe game will be made with a Computer AI
+In this project, a tic-tac-toe game will be made with a Computer AI.

+-Moumen